rizaadi/rizaadi/README.md

 ### 👋 Hi
-You can call me Riza, Interested in Web Developer, Mobile Developer, and Design.
-I also like to learn new things about technology, photography, and design.
+Hello, my name is Riza.
+I am passionate about web development, mobile development, and design.
+I enjoy expanding my knowledge in the field of technology, photography, and design.